 Character-driven stories usually depict the characters involved in personal and interpersonal struggles, and their conquest of their inner demons usually leads to the resolution of the story.
-Character-driven stories are often endearing to the audience because they have the tendency to relate with the characters on a very personal level.
+Character-driven stories are often endearing to the audience because they have the tendency to relate to the characters on a very personal level.

 An example of a character-driven story is J R R Tolkien’s Lord of the Rings.
 The story focusses on a quest to destroy the One Ring, which has the power to corrupt even the noblest.
 Each character has unique attributes and feelings that are deeply explored in the story.
 Their inner struggles and the struggle between good and evil are what drive the story forward.
 Even the One Ring itself has its own unique characteristics which are equally explored, and it is almost “alive”.

 Image credit: Amazon.com

 When to Write a Plot-Driven or Character-Driven Story